Jordan Dawson

 Jordan Dawson (born 9 April 1997) is a professional Australian rules footballer playing for the Adelaide Football Club in the Australian Football League (AFL).
 He previously played for the Sydney Swans from 2016 to 2021.

-Dawson is a dual All-Australian and a three-time Malcolm Blight Medallist, and was voted as the AFLPA best captain in 2025.
+Dawson is a three-time All-Australian and three-time Malcolm Blight Medallist, and was voted as the AFLPA best captain in 2025 and 2026.
 He has served as Adelaide captain since 2023.

 Early life

 Jordan Dawson was born on 9 April 1997.
 He is the younger son of Robe businessman Tony Dawson, who was formerly president of both the Robe Football Club and Robe Golf Club.

 Dawson grew up in Robe, south-east of Adelaide in South Australia.
 He started playing Australian rules football when he was five, with Auskick.
 He supported the Adelaide Crows growing up.

-He moved to Adelaide for high school, attending Scotch College during his teenage years.
+He moved to boarding school in Adelaide as a teenager, attending Scotch College during his final two years of school.
+He previously attended Robe Primary School and Kingston Community School.
 Dawson played league football for in the South Australian National Football League (SANFL) in his draft year of 2015.